 After we completed the bridge inspection, we stopped off at Veggie Grill, an all-vegan restaurant in Walnut Creek.
 My coworker ordered a vegan crispy chicken sandwich, and I ordered the spicy Korean style bulgogi salad, which comes with kale, kimchi, faux meat bulgogi, and lots of veggies.
 It was fabulous.

 When I first went vegan in 2005, I thought that I had to be 100%, and never make any exceptions.
-That’s because I had read books like Meat Market and Vegan Freak, where it seemed like it had to do it all or nothing; otherwise people would call you a hypocrite.
+That’s because I had read books like Meat Market and Vegan Freak, where it seemed like one had to do it all or nothing; otherwise people would call one a hypocrite.

 In practice, I have found that the opposite is the case.
 If a person says they’re vegan for the animals, but they insist on vegan food, even when that means going hungry, or throwing away otherwise nutritious food that they aren’t allergic to, that comes across as phony, dishonest and hypocritical.
 Because obviously these types of behaviors don’t help animals.